StairMasterClimber/mobile/Articles/Leaderboard/README.md

-# Leaderboard
+# How to implement a Leaderboard in SwiftUI

-In this article we will talk about how to implement Leaderboard within your app
+In this article we will talk about how to implement Leaderboard within your app.
+We have followed these steps while implementing the GameCenter Leaderboard in the [Stair Master Climber iPhone Health & Fitness app](https://stairmasterclimber.com/app).

+### Requirements

+* You have to have an Apple Developer paid account
+* You have to create the App Id for your app in the provisioning profiles section of the Apple Developer Portal
+* You have to create the App in App Store Connect portal

+## Procedure

-Most of the logic for the leaderboard is in [this file](httpshttps://github.com/StairMasterClimber/mobile/blob/main/StairStepperMaster/StairStepperMaster/Views/LeadersTileView.swift)
+Most of the code logic for the leaderboard is in [this file if you want to skip ahead](httpshttps://github.com/StairMasterClimber/mobile/blob/main/StairStepperMaster/StairStepperMaster/Views/LeadersTileView.swift)

-Here's a quick break down
+Here's a quick break down of the steps taken to implement this:

 ### 1. Authentication